 The Importance of Child’s Best Interests in Visitation Cases

 In visitation cases involving an incarcerated parent, the courts must consider the child’s best interests.
 This legal principle guides judges in deciding to prioritize the child’s well-being and overall welfare.
-Factors such as the child’s age, emotional needs, relationship with the incarcerated parent, and potential risks are taken into account to determine what is in the child’s best interests.
+To determine the child’s best interests, consider factors such as the child’s age, emotional needs, relationship with the incarcerated parent, and potential risks.

 Mediation and Alternative Dispute Resolution